Global Opportunities

 Sample Itinerary for India Visit

 This is a sample itinerary based on previous course arrangements.
-Speakers and excursions for 2019 will be finalized in the spring and may differ from previous years’ courses.
+Speakers and excursions for 2024 will be finalized in the spring and will differ from previous years’ courses.

 Day 1: Mangalore